-- General Menu is as per the guidelines of Government of India in coordination with National Institute of Nutrition. - Menu is flexible.
-It will be decided at school level as per the guidelines communicated by the State office and basing on locally/ seasonally available ingredients/ vegetables duly maintaining prescribed food norms. - Day wise menu is followed as indicated at para 2.3.1
+- Menu is flexible.
+It will slightly be decided at school level as per the guidelines communicated by the State office and basing on locally/ seasonally available ingredients/ vegetables duly maintaining prescribed food norms. - Day wise menu is followed as indicated at para 2.3.1